-4650 Special Projects in Art (Two-Dimensional), 1-4 hrs. (arranged)
+4650 Special Projects in Art (Two-Dimensional)

-Exploration of specific problems in students' areas of concentration, carried out independently with instructor. expectation: Appropriate introductory and intermediatelevel experience. consent: Instructor. repeat: May be repeated.
-Total credit not to exceed 4 hours. offered: Each semester.
-Does not count toward the visual communication design maior.
+Exploration of specific problems in students' areas of concentration, carried out independently with instructor.
+EXPECTATION: Appropriate introductory and intermediate-level experience.
+Does not count toward the visual communication design major.
+CONSENT: Instructor.
+REPEAT: May be repeated.
+Total credit not to exceed 4 hours.
+OFFERED: Each semester.